What is IGF-1?

 Researchers conducted a study to evaluate the role and efficacy of growth hormone replacement in healthy older men with declining levels of IGF-I.

 Methodology: 21 healthy men between 61 to 81 years old with plasma IGF-I concentrations of less than 350 U per liter were treated with biosynthetic growth hormone replacement therapy.
 During the treatment course, the 21 men were divided into two groups.
-The first group comprised of 12 men were treated with 0.03 mg/kg of HGH subcutaneously thrice a week.
+The first group comprised of 12 men was treated with 0.03 mg/kg of HGH subcutaneously thrice a week.
 The second group of 9 men was not treated with any HGH therapy.
 In both groups, plasma IGF-I levels were measured on a monthly basis.
 In addition to this, both groups of men underwent regular measurements of lean body mass, adipose tissue fat mass, the thickness of skin, and bone mineral density.

 Results: As expected, the first group treated with HGH therapy had a rise in plasma IGF-I levels to 500-1500 U per liter while the second group had no changes in plasma IGF-I levels.
 In the first group, lean body mass increased by 8.8 percent, adipose tissue fat mass decreased by 14.4 percent and vertebral body bone mineral density increased by 1.6 percent.
 No changes in any of the above parameters were found in the second group who had not received any treatment.